marvinjk6/Redux-Toolkit/README.md

 * now we're going to create two reducers and combine them, this is a better approach, using the redux method combineReducers;
 * when we dispatch and action, both reducers receive the action but the action just occurs for the especifc reducer
 * the combineReducers method receive as parameters an object with the two reducers, we can put a key(cake) and the value(CakeReducer)

+## Immer - library to work with Redux

+Earlier when we defined a reducer we learned that we should never mutate the state and always return a new object that resembles the next state, we've done that with both reducer cake and ice Cream.
+We have been careful to ensure the existing state is copied and only the necessary property is updated, so spread the state (...state) and change number of cakes and ice Creams.

+In more complex applications to update the state of an element is more complex and becomes a pain to deal with it due the necessity to make a copy of the state many times ...spread
+* in the reducer we need

+* to help we can use a library called npm install immer
+* import the produce method
+* produce has two parameters state and draft
+    - produce (state, (draft) => {
+        return draft.
+    }